MARKETING FOR THE LITTLE GUYS

 A while back, I informally asked our blog readers to give us some feedback on the articles we write.
 The marketing researcher in me naturally wants to know what people like, don’t like, and what they’d like to see more of.
-After all, we want to make sure we’re posting discussions that are helpful and will be forwarded to friends… and not to computer trash cans or delete buttons.
+After all, we want to make sure we’re posting discussions that are helpful and will be forwarded to friends… and not to digital trash cans.

-Where does great marketing start for a small business like an RV dealer, a construction equipment retailer or local franchisee?
+Where does great marketing start for a small business like an RV dealer, a construction equipment retailer, or a local franchisee?
 Well, believe it or not, it starts in the same place it does for big companies with a great product or service.

 Second, you need to decide how you’re going to differentiate your service or product from your competition.
 Maybe it will be your location, or you’ll do it faster, cheaper, with a longer guarantee or free delivery.
 Whatever that differentiation strategy is going to be, remember this: The more dramatically unique and relevantly useful or appealing it is to your customers, the more powerful your story is going to be.
 And a powerful story is key to the all-important MEMORABLE story.

 Finally, you need a plan for consistently communicating your difference to your target audience over a long period of time.
 The biggest challenge is deciding how and where you’re going to do this.
-But no matter what tactics and which media you decide to use whether print ads, Internet advertising, signage, radio or TV ads, publicity, social media, or ValPak inserts here’s something to keep in mind: Impact first.
+But no matter what tactics and which media you decide to use: print ads, Internet advertising, signage, radio or TV ads, publicity, social media, or ValPak inserts, here’s something to keep in mind… Impact first.
 Then frequency.
 And then reach.
 Always in that order.

 Once you’ve maxed out your frequency, then and only then, should you consider expanding the broadcast of that message into additional media.